 "This festival is known for its Chihuahuas," Alberto Esparza, an official representative for the city government-sponsored event, told Life's Little Mysteries.
 "We have a Chihuahua parade, as well as Chihuahua races and pageants."

 The race consists of 150 purebred Chihuahuas and takes place on a tiny track set up especially to accommodate the small breed.
 After the race winners are announced, the "king and queen coronation" takes center stage.
 The king and queen Chihuahuas are judged based on who is the best dressed, has the best temperament and is the most fashionable.
 The winners receive a medal and royal cape.

 5. The Battle of Puebla is reenacted

-Every year, the Battle of Puebla is reenacted by the citizens of Puebla, Mexico, during their Cinco de Mayo festival.
-Participants dress up in 19th century military garb and carry machetes and old-fashioned rifles.
-Those representing the French soldiers carry knapsacks with wine bottles sticking out of them, and women dressed in long skirts and flowery hats represent the soldaderas, or "female fighters" that cooked and cared for the Mexican army.
+Traditionally, the Battle of Puebla is reenacted by the citizens of Puebla, Mexico, during their Cinco de Mayo festival.
+Participants dress up in 19th-century uniform, carrying machetes and old-fashioned rifles.
+Those representing the French soldiers wear knapsacks with wine bottles sticking out of them, and women dressed in long skirts and flowery hats represent the soldaderas, or "female fighters" that cooked and cared for the Mexican army.

-During the mock battle, rifle shots ring out and cannon blasts roar until the Mexican and French generals meet face-to-face for a dramatic sword fight finale.
-(The Mexican general always wins, of course.)
-The Battle of Puebla is also reenacted in several parts of the U.S., including San Diego's Old Town and Heritage Park in San Diego, Calif.
+Rifle shots ring out and cannon blasts roar during the mock battle, until the Mexican and French generals meet face-to-face for a dramatic sword fight finale — the Mexican general of course emerges victorious.
+Ordinarily the Battle of Puebla is also reenacted in several parts of the U.S., including San Diego's Old Town and Heritage Park in San Diego, Calif.